juliakernel/MIYORA/docs/contributing/contributing-to-the-docs.md

 ## How our docs are structured

-Our docs are centralized inside the `docs/` folder of our GitHub repository for `amica`.
-These files are synced to GitBook, our documentation publishing tool, which composes them into what users see when they navigate to <https://docs.heyamica.com>.
+Our docs are centralized inside the `docs/` folder of our GitHub repository for `MIYORA`.
+These files are synced to GitBook, our documentation publishing tool, which composes them into what users see when they navigate to <https://docs.heyMIYORA.com>.

 Our `gitbook.yaml` file determines link redirects and the basic structure of our documentation “tree”.
 You can find more documentation on this file [at GitBook's website](https://docs.gitbook.com/product-tour/git-sync/content-configuration#.gitbook.yaml-1).